israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     String value representing a date.
 The string should be in a format recognized by the Date.parse() method (IETF-compliant RFC 2822 timestamps and also a version of ISO8601).

 year
     Integer value representing the year.
+Values from 0 to 99 map to the years 1900 to 1999.

 #### The Date Constructor